-- Trim Technique: In this method, the outer edge of the labia minora is trimmed away until it is perfectly lined up with the labia majora.
+- Trim Technique: In this method, the outer edge of the labia minora excess skin is trimmed away until it is perfectly lined up with the labia majora.
 We opt to use this technique when only slight adjustments need to be made.
 Additionally, it is the least invasive method, granting many of our patients a shorter recovery time.

 - Wedge Technique: As its name implies, the wedge technique removes a pie-shaped slice of labial tissue.
 The remaining labia minora is then stitched back together using absorbable sutures in order to create a natural shape.
-This method not only removes a greater portion of the vaginal lips, but it also maintains its authentic lining and color.
+This method not only removes a greater portion of the inner vaginal lips, but it also maintains its authentic lining and color.

 - Clitoral Hood Reduction: Some women can naturally have excess tissue surrounding the clitoris, which can make it challenging for women to achieve orgasm – or even receive satisfactory stimulation – during sex.
 By excising this extraneous tissue, we can uncover more of the clitoris, making it easier for patients to enjoy sexual intercourse.

 Twisting, tugging, itching, irritation, and self-consciousness are just a few of the reasons why women choose to undergo a labiaplasty.
 However, if you’re unhappy with the appearance or feeling of your labia in any way, it could be beneficial to schedule a consultation with Dr. Ramanadham in our New Jersey practice to discuss your issues in depth.

 Traditionally, potential patients should not intend to have any more children in the future when considering vaginal rejuvenation treatment.
-However, the labia are not under a considerable amount of pressure during the birthing process, which makes it possible to undergo a labiaplasty even if you might still have plans to have additional children.
+However, the labia are not under a considerable amount of pressure during the birthing process (in a vaginal delivery), which makes it possible to undergo a labiaplasty even if you might still have plans to have additional children.

-A labiaplasty is an incredible way to restore much of the appearance and comfort of your vagina.
+A labiaplasty surgery is an incredible way to restore much of the appearance and comfort of your vagina.
 Our team is highly trained in performing this procedure in order to ensure the utmost safety and greatest results for our patients.
-Schedule a consultation with Dr. Smita R. Ramanadham in our New Jersey office today to discuss your issues and questions in greater detail.
+You may also be interested in vaginal tightening.